University Graduation Requirements

 Licensure to Teach

-The MST-Reading and the degree programs in Communication Sciences and Disorders, Library Science, School Psychology, and Special Education lead to initial educator licensure, add-on licensure, or administrative licensure.
+The MST-Reading and the degree programs in Communication Sciences and Disorders, Library Science, and School Psychology, lead to initial licensure, add-on licensure, or administrative licensure.

 A licensure plan form is available from the department in which the student is seeking certification.
 A copy of this form must be filed in the Field Experience, Licensing and Certification Office (Centennial 3102).
 It is recommended that the plan be filed early in one’s program so that it can be evaluated for the inclusion of all licensure requirements.
 Licensure requirements are subject to change depending on when one applies for a license.

-All licensure programs, except the MSTReading, require either a student teaching or internship assignment.
-In addition, students must have a passing score on a Praxis II content exam in the area of certification, unless the field is exempted by the State Superintendent.
-A passing score on the Foundations of Reading Test (FORT) is required for Special Education and Reading teacher, Reading specialists for licensure.
+All licensure programs, except the MST-Reading, require either a student teaching or internship assignment.
+In addition, students must demonstrate content area proficiency through either earning a minimum 3.0/4.0 GPA in content courses or through obtaining a passing score on the appropriate Praxis II/ACTFL exam.
+A passing score on the Foundations of Reading Test (FORT) is required for licensure as a Reading Teacher and Reading Specialist.
 The standardized examination and passing score shall be determined by the State Superintendent.
 Application forms for these assignments are available from and must be filed in the Field Experience, Licensing and Certification Office (Centennial 3102).
 Students must apply for field experience assignments one year in advance.
 Applications must be filed by the last day of final examinations in December for a summer or first-semester placement or by the last day of final examinations in May for a second-semester placement.

 Failure to meet application deadlines may result in a delay of the student teaching or internship assignment.